DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

 Columbia got into the act in 2003 by beginning publication of the [Journal of Data Science](https://jds-online.org/journal/JDS).

 However, the mathematical basis behind data science is centuries old because data science is essentially a method of viewing analyzing statisitcs and probability.

+#### Outlining the core competencies of a data scientist

+It would be hard to find a single person with all the required skills.

+* Data capture.
+Data-modeling skills.
+* Analysis.
+Use basic statistical tool skills.
+* Presentation.
+It's important to provide a graphical presentation of these patterns to help others visualize what the numbers mean and how to apply them in a meaningfil way.
+More important, the presentation must t ell a specific story so that the impact of the data isn't lost.